What is the lowest salary in the NHL? (and who is making it)

 An interesting subset of this list are veteran players who used to make a lot, and I mean a lot of money, but took a minimum contract because they wanted to keep on playing.

 They can still help the team out, but they usually will take less money to be on a good team because they want to get another shot at winning a Stanley Cup.
-This list of players includes Patrick Marleau and Jason Spezza.
+Now retired players (and former superstars) Patrick Marleau, Joe Thornton, and Jason Spezza took that route for their last couple of years of hockey.

 How many players in the NHL make the league minimum?